fordinator/talking-LLM-chatbot/README.md

 So I've used all the major online LLMs out there.
 I've tried setting up my local models.
 But I thought to myself, why hasn't anybody made one of these talk to me like Gemini can do?
 So I decided to do it myself.

 ### Warning
-This code simply makes calls to the OpenAI and ElevenLabs APIs for AI and speech generation, NEITHER OF WHICH ARE FREE.
-You will need BOTH a subscription to OpenAI and ElevenLabs API to use this code.
+This code simply makes calls to populal LLM and TTS APIs for AI and speech generation, NEITHER OF WHICH ARE FREE.
+You will need BOTH a subscription to an LLM API **AND** a TTS API to use this.

+Recently an option has been provided to set up the local models Ollama for LLM and Kokoro for TTS but that is outside the scope of this document.

 ### Prerequisites